Coakley Fading Fast

 Inauguration Day

-Yesterday a motley crew of politicians were sworn in at cities and towns all over the Valley.
+Yesterday a mostly motley crew of politicians were sworn in at cities and towns all over the Valley.
 That incluldes Springfield, as shown in this Angelo Puppolo photo.

 Inauguration ceremonies always bring out a big crowd in Springfield, as seen in this Bruce Adams photo.